-A testator/testatrix is not absolutely free to dispose of his or her estate as he or she sees fit.
-There are certain overriding considerations and rights given to spouses pursuant to The Homesteads Act, The Family Property Act and The Dependants Relief Act, C.C.S.M. c.
+Testators are not absolutely free to dispose of their estates as they see fit.
+There are certain overriding considerations and rights given to spouses and/or common-law partners pursuant to The Homesteads Act, The Family Property Act and The Dependants Relief Act, C.C.S.M. c.
 D37.